-This section contains our discussion of the instances of noncompliance with laws, regulations, and contracts that we noted during our fiscal year 2010 audit.
+This section contains our discussion of the instances of noncompliance with laws, regulations, and contracts that we noted during our fiscal year 2011 audit.

-Federal Financial Management Improvement Act of 1996
+Federal Financial Management Improvement Act of 1996 (FFMIA)

-We noted that the FBI's key financial application, the Financial Management System (FMS), and other financial management systems do not substantially comply with some categories of FFMIA requirements listed in OMB Circular No. A-127, Financial Management Systems, dated January 9, 2009.
+We noted that the U.S. Department of Justice Federal Bureau of Investigation's (FBI) key financial application, the Financial Management System (FMS), and other financial management systems do not substantially comply with some categories of FFMIA requirements listed in Office of Management and Budget (OMB) Circular No. A-127, Financial Management Systems, dated January 9, 2009.
 Specifically, we noted deficiencies in the following categories:

 • Federal Financial Management System Requirements: Many of the FBI's financial management systems pre-date the existing applicable functional requirements for the design, development, operation, and maintenance of financial management systems.
-As a result, these financial management systems do not comply with all functional requirements included in OMB circulars and bulletins, and the Treasury Financial Manual.
+As a result, these financial management systems do not comply with all functional requirements included in OMB circulars and bulletins, and the U.S. Department of the Treasury's Treasury Financial Manual.

 The FBI relies upon several systems to provide financial information that is necessary to support the FBI's financial management needs.
-These systems, other than the FMS, used by the FBI during fiscal year 2010, include the Property Management Application (PMA), the Fixed Assets System (FAS), and the Reimbursable Agreement Management System.
-The FBI's financial management systems are not considered unified because the FMS and the other systems are not planned for together, are not managed together, do not operate in an integrated fashion, and are not linked together electronically in an efficient and effective manner to provide the agency-wide financial system support necessary to carry out the agency's mission and support the agency's financial management needs.
+These systems, other than the general ledger module of FMS, used by the FBI during fiscal year 2011, include the Available Funds File (AFF), the Procurement Module of FMS, the Enterprise Process Automation System (EPAS), the Property Management Application (PMA), the Vehicle Management Application (VMA), the Fixed Assets module of FMS (FA), and the Reimbursable Agreement Management System (RAMS).
+The FBI's financial management systems are not considered unified because the FMS' general ledger, certain modules of the FMS, and the other systems are not planned for together, are not managed together, do not operate in an integrated fashion, and are not linked together electronically in an efficient and effective manner to provide the agency-wide financial system support necessary to carry out the agency's mission and support the agency's financial management needs.

 For example, property acquisitions must be recorded manually into both the FMS and PMA, and then depreciation information must be calculated in the FAS and recorded into the FMS for financial statement and internal reporting purposes.
+Additionally, FMS is unable to capture all open obligations causing a variance between the population of undelivered orders from the Procurement Module of FMS and the general ledger of the FMS.

-Further, certain modules within the FMS and other systems, such as the Vehicle Management Application and the PMA, do not have historical reporting capabilities to meet the data and processing requirements of the FBI.
+Further, certain modules within the FMS and other systems, such as the VMA and the PMA, do not have historical reporting capabilities to meet the data and processing requirements of the FBI.

-• Application of the U.S. Government Standard General Ledger at the Transaction Level: Certain transactions are processed outside of the FBI's core financial accounting system, but are not recorded at the transaction level using the United States Government Standard General Ledger.
+• Application of the U.S. Government Standard General Ledger at the Transaction Level: Certain transactions are processed outside of the FBI's core financial accounting system, but are not recorded at the transaction level using the U.S. Government Standard General Ledger.
 These transactions must be modified when recorded into the core financial accounting system through a manual or automated batch transaction process.